As U.S. races to detect and track omicron, patchwork surveillance makes that tough

 Ramp up genomic sequencing

 To definitively pinpoint a case of omicron requires detailed genetic sequencing.
-This is increasing around the U.S, according to David Kessler.
-"We've ramped up our genetic sequencing markedly, close to 10,0000 sequences a day," he says.
+This is increasing around the U.S., according to Kessler.
+"We've ramped up our genetic sequencing markedly, close to 10,000 sequences a day," he says.

 Several public health experts think it's not enough.
 "I think the U.S. has the capability to do much better," says Rick Bright, CEO of the Pandemic Prevention Institute at the Rockefeller Foundation.
 "They need to make a decision now to ramp up their sequencing capabilities and their genomic surveillance capabilities and do much more testing."